AplaProject/apla-docs-en/introduction/scriptfunc.rst

 CallContract(name string, params map)
 ==============================
 The function calls a contract by its name.
 All the parameters specified in the section data of the contract should be listed in the transmitted array.
+The function returns the value that was assigned to **$ result**  variable in the contract.

 * *name*  - name of the contract being called.
 * *params* - an associative array with input data for the contract.